My Personal Reading List:

 3. Pedagogy of the Oppressed by Paolo Friere

 Now this book is not an easy read.
 In fact, it is very hard to decipher as it is written densely, in a theoretical style, filled with philosophical terms, academic language, and abstract concepts.
-He draws heavily on existentialist philosophy, Marxist thought, and critical theory, which can make his work seem intricate and somewhat inaccessible to readers unfamiliar with these ideas.
+Friere draws heavily on existentialist philosophy, Marxist thought, and critical theory, which can make his work seem intricate and somewhat inaccessible to readers unfamiliar with these ideas.
 BUT, in these modern times, it is a great book to use to think critically about what is happening politically and socially in Western times.
 It will need to be read over and over and it is really challenging.
-But work hard at it.
+But work hard at it and do not make assumptions about what he may mean.
 And do not read it as though it is just a far-left text as it is a brilliant academic text which demonstrates how human beings can all become oppressors if we are not careful.
 I see this happening in society now.
-This book ignited my human spirit.
+This book ignited my collective human spirit.

 Amazon Affiliate Links